 To broaden its mobile strategy, Walgreens launched an in-store navigation app, called aisle411, offering pharmacy access and virtual mapping to all its stores worldwide.

-Online retailers Target and Hointer also use in-store guidance solutions to provide better in-store customer experience.
+Online retailers Target and Hointer also use in-store guidance solutions to provide a better in-store customer experience.
+In department stores' isles, stores can also use custom QR codes to display product information and communicate offers and discounts in an engaging manner.

 3. Seeing is believing with augmented reality